jpignata/blog/articles/multicast-in-ruby.md

 ### Chat, Serverlessly

-Articles about building a chat server in a given toolset is a trope of programming writing.
+Articles about building a chat server in a given toolset are a trope of programming writing.
 Let's embrace the cliche and take that example but implement it in as a peer to peer service using multicast to allow chat clients on different hosts on the same network to exchange messages.